Last Updated on March 18, 2022 by Annie M. Moore

-When you are ready to start straightening your hair, you should make sure to use the right method.
-Hold the brush firmly to avoid slips and touching your scalp or face skin accidentally.
-Brush through your hair gently and slowly as if you do it too quickly, you may not get the expected outcome.
+When you are ready to start straightening your hair, you should use the right method.
+Hold the brush firmly to avoid slips and accidentally touching your scalp or face skin.
+Brush through your hair gently and slowly as if you do it too quickly; you may not get the expected outcome.

 It would be best if you used small chunks of hair.
 If the section is too small, the effect of the heat would be stronger.
 Starting the straightening from the back is often easier to manage.
 You should start from the roots of your hair and hold the brush so that the bristles are pointing away from you.

 Even though straightening brushes have been hyped to be safer than flat irons, this does not mean that they do not come with risks too.
-You can still get heat damage from using straightening brushes if you do not follow the right steps of usage.
-Using a heat protectant spray can help you avoid this kind of damage to your hair.
+You can still get heat damage from using straightening brushes if you do not follow the right usage steps.
+Using a heat protectant spray can help you avoid damage to your hair.

 It is also essential to get a standard product when purchasing your straightening brush.
-A faulty straightener could ruin your hair so as much as you may be trying to cut costs, you should not do it at the expense of good quality.
-Here is the list of top 8 best hair straightening brush Reviews, please check!
+A faulty straightener could ruin your hair, so as much as you may be trying to cut costs, you should not do it at the expense of good quality.